 Getting Started with Linux Enumeration

-The first step in any successful Linux enumeration is understanding the basic tools and techniques available to you.
-In this section, we’ll discuss some fundamental methods for gathering information about a Linux system, including examining running processes, user accounts, and file permissions.
+The first step in successful Linux enumeration is understanding the essential tools and techniques available.
+This section will discuss fundamental methods for gathering information about a Linux system, including examining running processes, user accounts, and file permissions.

 Running Processes

 To begin your enumeration journey, it’s essential to determine what processes are running on the target system.
 This information can help you identify potential vulnerabilities and misconfigurations.
-The following commands are essential in obtaining an overview of the running processes:
+The following commands are necessary for obtaining an overview of the running processes:

 • ps: The ps command allows you to view the current processes on a Linux system.
 To see all processes, use the ps aux command: